crappyrules/turtlecoin-php-rpc-usage/README.md

 You are now ready to visit your webserver and do your stuff, but before that we have to start the wallet daemon.
 You don't have a wallet? run on terminal/cmd<code>./turtle-service -g -w walletname</code> on Linux/Mac and <code>turtle-service.exe -g -w walletname</code> on Windows.
 Have a wallet already(or generated one yet)? you'r on the target line, just run
-<code>./walletd -w walletname --rpc-password thestrongestpasswordeversonoonecancrackit --daemon-address public.turtlenode.io</code> on Linux/Mac
+<code>./turtle-service -w walletname --rpc-password thestrongestpasswordeversonoonecancrackit --daemon-address public.turtlenode.io</code> on Linux/Mac
-and <code>walletd.exe -w walletname --rpc-password thestrongestpasswordeversonoonecancrackit --daemon-address public.turtlenode.io</code> on Windows.
+and <code>turtle-service.exe -w walletname --rpc-password thestrongestpasswordeversonoonecancrackit --daemon-address public.turtlenode.io</code> on Windows.
 # Be Happy
 Now you are finished, you can visit you webserver under localhost and have fun with turtlecoin!
 Errors occuring with mb_internal_encoding() can be fixed for Windows <a href="http://www.php.net/manual/en/mbstring.installation.php">here</a>.
 Linux just type <code>apt-get install php7.2-mbstring</code>.
 If you still get one error: fix on Windows <a href="http://php.net/manual/en/image.installation.php">here</a>.
 Linux just type <code>apt-get install php-gd</code>.
 If you have too much money: TRTLuxns7wcNqnoBMjYrMEhRTQdq8AKcwi1G58uqfgdiMqhDZS1fyaAenTwKiPgryn5TQNukGkQScdVqExcLj9XE5EZWvw8Y9R5